+We are people with different professional backgrounds, skills, personalities, opinions, nationalities, ages and genders.
+This diversity is what defines us.
 We think it is important that we can rely on each other, achieve success and celebrate together.
 In short: Without teamwork, we would go down.
 We believe in the guiding principle: “We work best together when we know each other."
 Getting to know each other starts with a good work introduction and participation in the New-At-NPorts Day or Apprentice Day.
 Through regular employee meetings, we have the opportunity to give and receive feedback beyond the daily exchange.
 Our team work takes place in person on site and digitally on our social intranet.
 This enables us to exchange information quickly across departments and locations.

 Safe Workplace and On-Time Salary

 NPorts is a reliable employer: In addition to punctual pay, an annual bonus payment, and an attractive, mostly employer-funded pension scheme (capital accumulation benefits/VBL), we offer our employees a secure workplace.

 As a 100% subsidiary of the State of Niedersachsen, we are also subject to the collective bargaining agreement of the federal states (TV-L).
 But what does that actually mean?
 In simple terms, it means the following: Our employees are classified into different pay groups depending on their professional or academic degree and occupation.
 With greater seniority, the advance to the next higher level takes place automatically - after fixed intervals - which results in a higher remuneration.
 In addition, there are tariff adjustments to the remuneration that are negotiated by the union for the employees.